Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction

-In this paper, we address the challenge of modeling the uncertainty of trajectory prediction models within the autonomous driving (AD) domain from a holistic perspective.
+In this paper, we address the challenge of modeling the uncertainty of trajectory prediction models within the \ac{AD} domain from a holistic perspective.
 We focus on the quantification and decomposition of uncertainty, as well as the influence of modeling choices related to the approximate posterior $q(\gW)$.
-Our method employs an information-theoretic approach~\citep{huellermeier2021uqml}, which quantifies aleatoric uncertainty through conditional entropy and epistemic uncertainty using mutual information.
-Fig.~\ref{fig1} shows the predictive distribution $p(y|x,\mathcal{D})$ and its accompanying uncertainty values obtained by our proposed method for different scenarios of the nuScenes dataset~\citep{nuscenes}.
-We summarize our contributions as below: \begin{enumerate} \item We propose a novel method to quantify and decompose the uncertainty of trajectory prediction models, utilizing conditional entropy and mutual information to measure aleatoric and epistemic uncertainty.
-Both terms are approximated through \ac{MC} sampling. \item We analyze the relationship between uncertainty and prediction error in both in-distribution and out-of-distribution scenarios.
-Additionally, we evaluate robustness in handling out-of-distribution scenarios. \item We study how modeling choices of the approximate posterior affect uncertainty calibration and model robustness, considering different configurations of deep ensembles and Dropout. \end{enumerate}
+Our method employs an information-theoretic approach~\cite{huellermeier2021uqml}, which quantifies aleatoric uncertainty through conditional entropy and epistemic uncertainty using mutual information.
+Fig.~\ref{fig1} shows the predictive distribution $p(y|x,\mathcal{D})$ and its accompanying uncertainty values obtained by our proposed method for different scenarios of the nuScenes dataset~\cite{nuscenes}.
+We summarize our contributions as follows. \begin{enumerate} \item We propose a novel method to quantify and decompose the uncertainty of trajectory prediction models, utilizing conditional entropy and mutual information to measure aleatoric and epistemic uncertainty. \item We analyze the relationship between uncertainty and prediction error in both in-distribution and out-of-distribution scenarios. \item We study how posterior modeling choices impact uncertainty calibration and prediction robustness. \end{enumerate}